compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

 ## Notation
 Before we start with types, we need to introduce some notation.

-When describing type systems, we make use of *inference rules*.
+When describing type systems, it's common to make use of *inference rules*.
-Inference rules are a way of expressing logical systems
+Inference rules are a flexible syntax that can be used to reason about a wide variety of logical systems.

+Rules consist of a horizontal line, with some statements above the line, and exactly one statement beneath the line.
+The statements above the line are called *premises*, and the statement beneath the line is called the *conclusion*.
+In order for the conclusion to hold, all of the premises must hold also.
+Validity here is determined by the logical system you're working with.

+Let's look at a classic example of an inference rule.

 $$
 \frac{\textrm{Socrates is a man}\quad\textrm{All men are mortal}}{\textrm{Socrates is mortal}}